 Can I leave the event and re-enter?

 No. Tickets will be scanned upon initial entry and can’t be scanned again.
-All Brewers of Indiana Guild events are no re-entry which will be posted at each of the gates.
+All Guild events are no re-entry which will be posted at each of the gates.

 Where is the media or volunteer entrance?